Plagiarism and cheating

 To ensure that you have understood the common rules you will at the start of some courses sign a statement that you have read and understood the rules.
-If you are in any way unsure about which rules that apply within a specific course you must discuss this with the course leader (e.g. regarding cooperation with fellow students during projects, what material you are allowed to bring to the examination, plagiarism etc.)..
+If you are in any way unsure about which rules that apply within a specific course you must discuss this with the course leader (for example regarding cooperation with fellow students during projects, what material you are allowed to bring to the examination, and plagiarism).

 - You may be told where to sit in the locality.